 To answer this question, let us first put motivation in context.
-According to the Transtheoretical Modelfor evaluating stages of readiness to change (Prochaska & DiClemente, 1983), which is still widely acknowledged, individuals go through five stages of motivation:
+According to the Transtheoretical Model for evaluating stages of readiness to change (Prochaska & DiClemente, 1983), which is still widely used, individuals go through 5 stages of motivation:

-If your partner isn’t motivated, he or she is most likely still in one of the first three stages.
+If your partner isn’t motivated, they are most likely still in one of the first 3 stages.
 By referring to this model, you can estimate how much change needs to happen and track your partner’s progress.
 But before we can consider how to encourage this kind of progress, we must first ask what it means to be unmotivated in a relationship.

-This may mean that your unmotivated partner has not yet taken you on as a responsibility in his or her life, or has been led to believe you are no longer his or her responsibility.
+This may mean that your unmotivated partner has not yet taken you on as a responsibility in their life, or has been led to believe you are no longer their responsibility.
 Due to these findings, it could be beneficial to examine with your partner where you both stand on the issues.
 Keep in mind, we’re not just talking about how much you care for one another, but how much you are invested in each other.
 Does she feel attached to you, or have there been fluctuations in her feelings of attachment?—If so, when did they start and why?
-Has he truly made the decision to be with you, and if so, what is keeping him from acting upon it?
+Has he truly made the decision to be with you, and if so, what is keeping him from acting on it?
 To what degree do you feel responsible for one another?—Is there a significant difference, and what makes you feel that way?

 I have an idea why my partner’s motivation is low, but what can I do to change that?